smartprocure/react-social-auth/README.md

 # Installing
 `npm install react-social-auth`

-This package requires `lodash/fp`, so make sure that's available in your app.
+This package requires `lodash/fp`, and `babel-polyfill` so make sure that's available in your app.

 # Usage